Consignment Items (Amps and

 supply.
 Our mod leaves the protection and delay circuit intact while

-lowering the low AC limit to 95 volts, thus allow you to still use the amp in
+lowering the low AC limit to 95 volts, thus allowing you to still use the amp in

 General Modifications for Most Tube Amps